-The UN Departments for Peacekeeping Operations (DPKO) and Field Support (DFS) have an evolving doctrinal framework built on a number of policies and other high-level documents.
+The UN Departments for Peace Operations (DPO) and Operational Support (DOS) have an evolving doctrinal framework built on a number of policies and other high-level documents.
 At the top sits the UN Capstone Doctrine (2008), which outlines the principles and guidelines for UN Peacekeeping.
 The Capstone Doctrine captures decades of experience from peacekeeping operations and defines the nature, scope and core business of contemporary UN peacekeeping.
 It serves as a guide for all UN personnel serving in the field and at UN Headquarters, and helps direct the planning and conduct of peacekeeping operations.
 All policies in peacekeeping have to be aligned with the Capstone Doctrine and are reviewed regularly.

-Compliance with DPKO-DFS policies is mandatory for all peacekeeping personnel, military, police and civilian.
+Compliance with DPO-DOS (former DPKO-DFS) policies is mandatory for all peacekeeping personnel, military, police and civilian.
 The slide lists some examples of relevant recent policies:

-- In 2011, DPKO, DPA, DFS and OHCHR adopted the Policy on Human Rights in United Nations Peace Operations and Political Missions, which provides guidance on how human rights should be integrated into the activities of UN peace operations and political missions, in order to maximize UN actions to address the human rights dimensions of conflict and build a foundation for sustainable peace.
-The policy sets out the purposes, roles and scope of activity of human rights components of peace operations and political missions. - The 2015 DPKO-DFS Policy on the Protection of Civilians in UN Peacekeeping explains the fundamental principles of POC in peacekeeping, identifies and organizes the range of POC tasks, guides the development of mission-specific POC strategies, and outlines how missions are expected to assess and respond to POC threats. - The 2017 DPKO-DFS-DPA Policy on Child Protection in UN Peace Operations is an update of the 2009 policy.
-It lays out the guiding principles for Child Protection in peacekeeping, defines the roles and responsibilities of peacekeepers in this regard, and gives guidance on planning for Child Protection mandate implementation. - The 2017 DPKO-DFS Guidelines on Use of Force by Military Components in United Nations Peacekeeping Operations outline the constraints and authorities of military and police personnel with regard to the use of force while on duty in UN peacekeeping operations. - The DPKO-DFS Policy on the Prevention and Response to Conflict-related Sexual Violence is due for release in 2018.
-It will be the first CRSV Policy and will outline the basic principles, tasks and planning issues to be considered for Women, Peace and Security mandate implementation in peacekeeping.
+- In 2011, DPKO, DPA, DFS and OHCHR adopted the Policy on Human Rights in United Nations Peace Operations and Political Missions, which provides guidance on how human rights should be integrated into the activities of UN peace operations and political missions, in order to maximise UN actions to address the human rights dimensions of conflict and build a foundation for sustainable peace.
+The policy sets out the purposes, roles and scope of activity of human rights components of peace operations and political missions. - The 2019 DPO Policy on the Protection of Civilians in UN Peacekeeping is an update of the 2015 policy and explains the fundamental principles of POC in peacekeeping, identifies and organises the range of POC tasks, guides the development of mission-specific POC strategies, and outlines how missions are expected to assess and respond to POC threats. - The 2017 DPKO-DFS-DPA Policy on Child Protection in UN Peace Operations is an update of the 2009 policy.
+It lays out the guiding principles for Child Protection in peacekeeping, defines the roles and responsibilities of peacekeepers in this regard, and gives guidance on planning for Child Protection mandate implementation. - The 2017 DPKO-DFS Guidelines on the role of United Nations police in protection of civilians assists United Nations Police in effectively fulfilling POC mandates in peace operations as a critical element in the comprehensive, whole-of-mission approach to POC and the wider UN system's approach to protection.